pikesley/shedbot/words.md

 This is still not _entirely_ correct - because this is interacting with Real Things in the Real World, I think this should all be done asynchronously, via a _sheduler_, and then there should be another endpoint which reports the actual state of the light.
 In practice, however, this works just fine as it is

 So what does this all look like in practice?
+Well, if you point your web browser at the Pi, there's a screen like this